 Before you start writing your strategic marketing process, you need to first understand the marketplace completely.
 This is essential to recognize the untapped areas of your industry and take advantage of them.

-Further, understand the industry trends, growth projection, and the magnitude of your industry.
+Further, understand the industry trends, growth projections, and the magnitude of your industry.
 This will also help you understand the competition you will be facing and the advantages you have over them.

 After analyzing your industry, you should research and define your market.
 Also, Identify your ideal customer and specify their values, needs, expectations, and lifestyle.
 Post-research, it is ideal to test your observations with your target customers.

 This helps you adjust and refine your offerings.
 Go one step ahead and research your competition.
-Understand their value proportions, how they have an edge over you, and formulate strategies that can engage your customers better than they do.
+Understand their value proportions, and how they have an edge over you, and formulate strategies that can engage your customers better than they do.

 Here, you will undertake a SWOT analysis of your business including your strengths, weaknesses, opportunities, and threats.
 Detect the opportunities and threats in your industry and specify how you will exploit and tackle the same respectively.

 Explain the advantages you possess and discuss if you can use them to balance out your weaknesses.
 Eventually, explore the threats your business has and develop a fool-proof strategy to stifle failure.

 With everything you have gathered in the above two steps, now you need to plan how to market your product or services to your target customers.
 Create detailed customer profiles and specify their needs, this will help you effectively provide value through your product.

 Before you begin developing a marketing plan, it is beneficial to specify your goals.
 Setting relevant and time-based goals is the beginning of the path to success.
-Setting the wrong goals is inviting failure even before you begin.
+Setting the wrong goals is inviting business failure even before you begin.

 To ensure sticking to your goals, create a blueprint including the steps and initiatives you can take to achieve them.
 This will include your marketing techniques, product branding, etc.